Federer beats tearful Cilic to make history

 A dominant 6-3 6-1 6-4 defeat of an emotional and injured Marin Cilic on Centre Court of the All England Club in London handed the Swiss a record eighth Wimbledon singles title, and his 19th major overall.

+"It's disbelief that I can achieve such heights," Federer said, after winning the match with 23 winners in an hour and 41 minutes and breaking the serve of the one of the game's biggest servers five times.

-Federer took his first Wimbledon title in five years without losing a single set.
+"I wasn't sure if I was ever going to be here again in another final after last year," said Federer, who won his first Wimbledon title in five years without losing a single set.

+"I've had some toughones here, losing to Novak in 2014 and 2015.
+But I always believed that maybe I could come back and do it again.
+And if you believe, you can go really far in your life.

+"I know I did that and I really kept on believing and dreaming and here I am today with the eighth, it's just fantastic," said the Swiss, who wept when he spotted his two sets of twins in his box with his wife Mirka and parents after the match was over.

 Playing in his 11th Wimbledon final and his 29th slam final overall, the experienced Federer had the upper hand from the start against the big-hitting former US Open champion from Croatia, who looked to be overwhelmed by the occasion of playing in his first major final on the grass and cried after trailing by a set and break as he seemed to struggle physically.

 After losing the second set, Cilic had treatment on his left foot.
+Although he regained his composure in the third set, he was never able to trouble Federer as he continued to struggle with his movement.

+Still, he never thought about retiring, the Croat said at the trophy ceremony.

+"I never gave up when I start a match," Cilic said.
+"That was my idea also today, I gave my best.
+That's all I can do."

 At 35 years, 342 days, Federer is the oldest man to win the Wimbledon title since tennis turned professional in 1968.
 Before today, he last won the Wimbledon title in 2012, when he reduced Britain's Andy Murray to tears.